-A how-to on making clumpy, crunchy granola that can be adapted to suit your tastes.
+A how-to on making clumpy, crunchy gluten-free granola that can be adapted to suit your tastes.

 Breakfast for me is about food that requires little energy to prepare and not much effort to eat.
 I tend to stick to the basics because quite honestly my brain just doesn’t function too well when I first get out of bed.

-Over the years I’ve tried out countless granola recipes, which usually consisted of a basic combination of: oats, mixed nuts and/or seeds, dried fruits, sweeteners (such as sugar or honey), flavorings (such as spices or vanilla), and some fat (vegetable oil or butter.)
+Over the years I’ve tried out countless granola recipes, which usually consisted of a basic combination of: oats, mixed nuts and/or seeds, dried fruits, sweeteners, flavorings (such as spices or vanilla), and some fat (vegetable oil or butter.)

 The problem was that although these types of recipes created a nicely browned, crunchy granola, they did not possess the lightness or clumpiness that I find so appealing in really good granola.
 I wanted to find out how to achieve homemade granola perfection, so I set out on a fact finding mission.
 My goal was to determine how to make a light, crispy, clumpy granola, here’s what I discovered:

 1. Adding extra liquid in the form of fruit puree helps the granola cluster.
 In combination with the fats and sweeteners, the extra liquid helps to bind the oats together.

 2. Squeeze the cereal mixture into large clumps with your hands before baking, or alternatively just press the granola down firmly and evenly (with wet hands) onto the sheet pan, to further glue the ingredients together while baking.